This Year’s Theme: Future Self

 When I imagine my future self feeling that concrete emotion, it makes present me stressed.
 Not as stressed as I certainly would be in the future.
 But enough to make me think: “It’s worth suffering for another thirty minutes to crank out two hundred more words so that my future self doesn’t have to write those extra two hundred words on top of everything else I’m going to ask him to do.”

 Posted on July 17, 2016, in Blog, Getting Things Done, Longform, Nels Wadycki, Personal Improvement, Productivity and tagged 2016, Getting Things Done, Procrastination, Productivity, The Future is Coming, The Year Of, When The Future Calls.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on This Year’s Theme: Future Self.